wallyw1/ipmongo/README.md

 ### 2014-08-29: 0.1.2

-*   The issue of altering variable processed by ipmongo is not handled by the module.
+*   The issue of altering variable processed by ipmongo is now handled by the module.
 No extra processing is needed by the caller.

 ### 2014-09-28: 0.1.1